apollosolutions/observability-workshop/README.md

 As mentioned above, this workshop consists of debugging and resolving issues within a poorly performing federated graph.
 When trying to resolve these issues, you can debug using this flow:

-- Open up [Grafana (hosted on http://localhost:3000/)](http://localhost:3000) (default credentials are admin/admin) and [Jaeger (on http://localhost:16686)](http://localhost:16686) to see the current metrics and traces of the application
+- Open up [Grafana (hosted on http://localhost:3000/)](http://localhost:3000) (default username/password are admin/admin) and [Jaeger (on http://localhost:16686)](http://localhost:16686) to see the current metrics and traces of the application
 - Use k6 to simulate load via running `npm run loadtest` in another console window to run a short (30 second) load test.
 If you'd prefer a longer test, feel free to modify [`k6/script.js`](/k6/script.js)'s `duration`
 - Review Grafana, Jaeger, and the k6 results to identify problems
-  - Grafana includes two prepopulated dashboards; one for k6 results, which include HTTP response times and test results (e.g. percent errors on responses) and throughput, and another for some basic metrics for the router, such as error rates per operation, subgraph response times, and the like
+  - Grafana includes two prepopulated dashboards; one for k6 results, which include HTTP response times, test results (e.g. percent errors on responses), and throughput, and another for some basic metrics for the router, such as error rates per operation, subgraph response times, and the like
-  - Traces can be helpful in determining where time is being spent the most in a given request, so reviewing traces can help provide concrete action items to do
+  - Traces can be helpful in determining where time is being spent the most in a given request, so reviewing traces can help provide concrete action items
 - Utilize Apollo Studio for further debugging using the Operations tab to better visualize the error rates and per-field execution times to see if there's a specific field slowing the entire operation

 Once you've reviewed and identified items, adjust and re-test.
+Note which tasks you've addressed and how you identified them for use later.